 Data should be collected continuously at the facility level, reconciled with the TB registers and aggregated periodically, preferably monthly or quarterly, and reported annually.
 The most recent year for which data and estimates are available should be reported here.

-- Sex

-- Age (<15 and 15+ years).
+- Sex (male, female). - Age (<15 and 15+ years).

-- Cities and other administrative areas of epidemiologic importance.